gitname/react-gh-pages/README.md

     > $ npm run deploy -- -m "Deploy React app to GitHub Pages"
     > ```

-    GitHub Pages will automatically detect that a new commit has been added to the `gh-pages` branch of the GitHub repository.
-Once it detects that, it will begin serving the files that make up that commit — in this case, the distributable version of the React app — to anyone that visits the `homepage` URL you specified in Step 4.
+At this point, the GitHub repository contains a branch named `gh-pages`, which contains the files that make up the distributable version of the React app.
+However, we haven't configured GitHub Pages to _serve_ those files yet.

+### 8. Configure GitHub Pages

+1. Navigate to the **GitHub Pages** settings page
+   1. In your web browser, navigate to the GitHub repository
+   1. Above the code browser, click on the tab labeled "Settings"
+   1. In the sidebar, in the "Code and automation" section, click on "Pages"
+1. Configure the "Build and deployment" settings like this:
+   1. **Source**: Deploy from a branch
+   2. **Branch**:
+      - Branch: `gh-pages`
+      - Folder: `/ (root)`
+1. Click on the "Save" button

 **That's it!** The React app has been deployed to GitHub Pages! :rocket:

 At this point, the React app is accessible to anyone who visits the `homepage` URL you specified in Step 4.
 For example, the React app I deployed is accessible at https://gitname.github.io/react-gh-pages.

-### 8. (Optional) Store the React app's _source code_ on GitHub
+### 9. (Optional) Store the React app's _source code_ on GitHub

 In the previous step, the `gh-pages` npm package pushed the distributable version of the React app to a branch named `gh-pages` in the GitHub repository.
 However, the _source code_ of the React app is not yet stored on GitHub.